BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 ## Media & Design
 For work, part of my studies, creating online content, web development and other personal projects I use images, videos and audio.
 So of course I also have some preference and insight on what tools to use.
 ### Figma
 Figma is the quickest way to create simple images and graphics.
 In more detail: It is a web-based design and prototyping tool that enables teams to collaborate in real-time on user interface (UI) and user experience (UX) design projects.
-It has become the go to tool for visual designers everywhere.
+It has become the go-to tool for visual designers everywhere.

 I used it for:
 - Social Media (SNS) content such as Instagram posts, Youtube thumbnails and similar
 - Icons
 - Website mockups
 - Simple information graphics like for blog posts
-- CV (atleast the prettier version)
+- CV (at least the prettier version)
 - Game concepts, basic art and mockups

-Sadly it has been bought by Adobe so its bright future has been dimmed quite a lot.
+Sadly it has been bought by Adobe, so its bright future has been dimmed quite a lot.
 ### DaVinci Resolve
 DaVinci Resolve is a video editor combining color correction, visual effects, motion graphics and audio editing.
 Great for editing any videos even on a professional level.